mwbrulhardt/canapi/README.md

 ```

 ## Contributors
-Here are some good ideas for contributions to the library at this point:
+Here are some good ideas for contributions to the library:
-* More json configuration files for the registry
+* Adding more configuration files to the registry
-* Tool for converting OpenAPI yaml file into a usable json file for the registry.
+* Building tools for converting OpenAPI yaml files into usable json files
-* Webscraping tools for creating a configuration files from rest api documentation online.
+* Building tools for scraping api documentation and generating configuration files

-If you can think of more than create a new issue!
+If you can think of more, then create a new issue!